 - Bring a cooler or ice pack: Many farmers offer great eggs, meat, fish and dairy.
 If you’re ready to keep them cold, you won’t have to run straight home.
 Which is great because the markets are a social scene, and a great place to linger and catch up with neighbors.

-- Learn to freeze or jar: At Greenmarkets and Farmstands, produce is only available when it is being harvested in the region.
+- Learn to freeze or jar: At Greenmarkets, produce is only available when it is being harvested in the region.
 The bad news: that means many fresh foods like peas to cherries to peaches to tomatoes are only available for a few weeks.
 The good news: when they’re in season, they’re abundant, often a bargain, and absolutely at their peak of flavor.
 Savvy market shoppers often load up when their favorite foods are at market, and for the rest of the year feast on peach jam, tomato salsa, basil pesto, or frozen corn.
 The taste is beyond compare.